 - Air Fryer Eggs in a Bell Pepper Ring– I get tired of eating the same ole same ole for breakfast.
 This low carb recipe is fun and delicious!

-How Does An Instant Pot Work?
+How does the Instant Pot Work?

 The Instant Pot is the most popular kitchen appliance on the market and for a good reason.
 You can cook eggs, rice, use as a yogurt maker, saute’, slow cook foods, keep your dishes warm and more.